- One low monthly payment

 Debt Relief Process

-Pacific Debt Relief is set up to settle your debt for much less than you currently owe.
-Where credit counseling and debt consolidation services bundle your debt to get you a lower interest rate, Pacific Debt helps develop a plan to pay off your debt at a lower negotiated rate.
+Pacific Debt is set up to settle your debt for much less than you currently owe.
+Where credit counseling and debt consolidation services bundle your debt to get you a lower interest rate, Pacific helps develop a plan to pay off your debt at a lower negotiated rate.

 This is a scary idea for some people.
 The idea of receiving phone calls from collection agencies or having legal action taken against you can be a frightening one.